A big HELLO and welcome to my new website!

 Since returning home I still work very hard to maintain my fitness, working with my physio five times per week.
 I retain my passion for the same things I had pre-injury namely travelling, fashion, music and glamour modelling too!

 One of my key aims is to raise awareness of spinal cord injury and to raise funds for charities that will fund research for a cure for chronic spinal cord injury.
+The Daily Mail covered my story again this year to promote awareness.
 I am also a proud member of The Cure Girls.
 We are a group of women from all over the world who have a SCI and together are on a mission to make spinal cord injury curable.
 We write a blog and tell how life really is living with a SCI.
 You can follow us here on the Cure Girls Blog.

 Thanks so much for your support,